mikaelvesavuori/acmecorp-potted-plants-components/README.md

 React component library with Figmagic.
 Made for [The newline Guide to React Component Design Systems with Figmagic](https://www.newline.co/courses/newline-guide-to-react-component-design-systems-with-figmagic/).

+In the context of the course, it's meant to be used with our [example application](https://github.com/mikaelvesavuori/acmecorp-potted-plants-app).

 ## Instructions

 - Install with `npm install --force`